groupserver/buildout/docs/groupserver-install.rst

   email address.

 ``smtp_host``
-  The SMTP host that will be used to send notifications from GroupServer.
-It defaults to ``localhost``, assuming you will be running a local SMTP server.
+  The SMTP host that will be used to send email from GroupServer.
+It defaults to ``localhost``, assuming you will be running Postfix on the same machine as GroupServer.

 Zope
 ~~~~

-Your site will run on the Zope_ system.
-This system must also be
+Zope_ is used to provide the web-framework for GroupServer, and a
+basic web-server.
+The server listens for connections on a single
+port (the ``zope_port``) and provides the GroupServer UI if
+connections are made using the ``host`` name, or the Zope
+Management Interface (ZMI) if connections are made with the
+``zope_host``.

-configured.
-The default values for ``zope_host`` and ``zope_port`` are
+The ``zope_host`` and ``zope_port`` are probably correct for a
-probably correct.
-However, for security we recommend you change the name
+simple test-system.
+However, for security we recommend you change
-and password of the Zope administrator.
+the name and password of the Zope administrator.

 ``zope_host``
-  The host that will run Zope.
-It defaults to the local machine.
+  The name of the host that will run Zope.
+It defaults to the
+  local machine (``localhost``).

 ``zope_port``
   The IP port that Zope will listen to.
-It defaults to 8080.
-Zope will have
+It defaults
-  to run as ``root`` to use port 80, and this is discouraged.
+  to 8080.
+(Zope will have to run as ``root`` to use port 80, and
+  this is discouraged.)

 ``zope_admin``
   The name of the user who will administer Zope.
+This is used to
+  log into the Zope Management Interface (ZMI).

 ``zope_password``
   The password for the Zope administrator.
-It can (and should) be changed
+It can (and should) be
-  after GroupServer has been set up.
+  changed after GroupServer has been set up.

+:Note: The IP-address of the ``zope_host`` and ``host`` (see
+       `GroupServer site`_) must be the same.

 Database storage
 ~~~~~~~~~~~~~~~~